davesade/luxtrain/README.md

 ```
 git push [remote] [branch]
 ```
-Branch?
-What is a branch?
-It is an important part of your development strategy and we will talk about it later.
-To make it simple now, let's continue.
+Branching is important part of your development strategy and we will talk about it later.
 In case you are not sure, you can simply list all branches in your repository.
 By default, you should see a master branch.
 ```
 git branch
 *master